-In the event of a need to file a change in the power of attorney in a plurality of applications or patents or a common assignce or inventive entity, a single, original paper may be used provided that a reproduction of this original paper is supplied in each of the affected applications or patents.
+In the event of a need to file a change in the power of attorney in a plurality of applications or patents or a common assignee or inventive entity, a single, original paper may be used provided that a reproduction of this original paper is supplied in each of the affected applications or patents.
 The copy of the original paper must identify in which application or patent the original paper is located and authorize the public to inspect and copy the original paper in the event one of the applications containing a copy matures into or is a patent and the application containing the original paper is pending or has become abandoned.
 See § 601.03.
-For a representative of a requester of reexamination see >MPEP< § 2213.
+For a representative of a requester of reexamination see § 2213.

-\\>37 CFR 10.18 Signature and certificate of practitioner.

-(a) Every paper filed by a practitioner representing an applicant or party to a proceeding in the Office must bear the signature of, and be personally signed by, such practitioner, except those papers which are required to be signed by the applicant or party.
-The signature of practitioner to a paper filed by him or her, constitutes a certificate that:

-- (1) The paper has been read by the practitioner; - (2) The paper's filing is authorized; - (3) To the best of his or her knowledge, information, and belief, there is good ground to support the paper, including any allegation of improper conduct contained or alleged therein; and - (4) It is not interposed for delay. - (b) Any practitioner knowingly violating the provisions of this section is subject to disciplinary action.
-See § 10.23(c)(15).<
+37 CFR 1.346.
+Signature and certificate of attorney.
+Every paper filed by an attorney or agent representing an applicant or party to a proceeding in the Patent and Trademark Office must bear the signature of such attorney or agent, except papers which are required to be signed by the applicant or party in person (such as the application itself and affidavits or declarations required of applicants).
+The signature of an attorney or agent to a paper filed by him, or the filing or presentation of any paper by him, constitutes a certificate that the paper has been read; that its filing is authorized; that to the best of his knowledge, information, and belief, there is good ground to support it, including any allegation of improper conduct contained therein; and that it is not interposed for delay.

-37 CFR >10.18<\ emphasizes > every paper filed by a practitioner must be personally signed by the practitioner except those required to be signed by the applicant, and< that there must be a reasonable basis to support every allegation of improper conduct made by a registered practitioner in any Office proceeding.
-Although \>37 CFR 10.18< is limited to papers filed in Office proceedings, this is not intended to imply that disciplinary action never will be taken against a registered practitioner under \>37 CFR 10.23(c)(18) and 10.131< for a groundless allegation of improper conduct in a court proceeding.
+37 CFR 1.346 emphasizes that there must be a reasonable basis to support every allegation of improper conduct made by a registered practitioner in any Office proceeding.
+Although § 1.346 is limited to papers filed in Office proceedings, this is not intended to imply that disciplinary action never will be taken against a registered practitioner under § 1.348 for a groundless allegation of improper conduct in a court proceeding.

-\\> 37 CFR 10.11 Removing names from registers.

-- (a) Registered attorneys and agents shall notify the Director of any change of address.
-Any notification to the Director of any change of address shall be separate from any notice of change of address filed in individual applications. - (b) A letter may be addressed to any individual on the register, at the address of which separate notice was last received by the Derector, for the purpose of ascertaining whether such individual desires to remain on the register.
-The name of any individual failing to reply and give any information requested by the Director within a time limit specified will be removed from the register and names of individuals so removed will be published in the Official Gazette.
-The name of any individual so removed may be reinstated on the register as may be appropriate and upon payment of the fee set forth in § 1.21(a)(3) of this subchapter.<
+37 CFR 1347.
+Removing names from registers.
+Attorneys and agents, registered to practice before the Patent and Trademark Office, should notify the Office of any change of address for entry on the register, by letter separate from any notice of change of address filed in individual applications.
+The Office may address a letter to any person on the registers, at the address of which separate notice for the register was last received, for the purpose of accertaining whether such person desires to remain on the register.
+The name of any person failing to reply and give the information requested within a time limit specified will be removed from the register, and the names so removed published in the Official Gazette.
+Any name so removed may be reinstated, either on the register of attorneys or the register of agents, as may be appropriate.
+Any request for reinstatement must be accompanied by the fee set forth in § 1.21(a)(3).

-See also >MPEP< § 1702.
+See also § 1702.

-402.01 Exceptions as to Registration [R-11]
+402.01 Exceptions as to Registration

-37 CFR 10.9 Limited recognition in patent cases.

-- (a) Any individual not registered under § 10.6 may, upon a showing of circumstances which render it necessary or justifiable, be given limited recognition by the Director to prosecute as attorney or agent a specified application or specified applications, but limited recognition under this paragraph shall not extend further than the application or applications specified. - (b) When registration of a resident alien under paragraphs (a) or (b) of § 10.6 is not appropriate, the resident alien may be given limited recognition as may be appropriate under paragraph (a) of this section.
+37 CFR 1.342.
+Limited recognition.
+Any person not registered and not entitled to be recognized under § 1.341 as an attorney or agent to represent applicants generally may, upon a showing of circumstances which render it necessary or justifiable, be recognized by the Commissioner to prosecute as attorney or agent a specified application or applications, but this limited recognition shall not extend further than the application or applications specified.